fsvreddit/hive-protect/README.md

 For older changes, please see the [change log](https://github.com/fsvreddit/hive-protect/blob/main/changelog.md).

+### v2.0.1

+* Fix issue that prevented checks from working if only a sub list was defined
+* Fix issue with daily digest modmail message not sending

 ### v2.0

 * Remove ban functionality due to changes in Reddit policies on ban bots.